 - Offer to lead a cross-functional initiative.

-Of course, you don’t want to act like your manager as that will backfire.
+Of course, you don’t want to act like your boss as that will backfire and could negatively affect your career.
 But, the C-suite will no doubt appreciate your thinking beyond your department.

 2. Build Strong Allies in the Organization